blaze/blaze/docs/source/overview.rst

     A wrapper or reference to concrete data in memory, on disk, or elsewhere that is directly accessible by the low-level Blaze runtime.
 Consists of buffers and streams (or lists of buffers or of streams).
-Buffers are like Numpy arrays or Python memoryviews, and can potentially be strided views of contiguous memory.
+Buffers are like NumPy arrays or Python memoryviews, and can potentially be strided views of contiguous memory.
 Streams are like character devices in the Unix model, with a few additional parameters for optimal chunked reading.

     DataDescriptors themselves are not Indexable; they should be thought of as a glorified "pointer" to bulk data, or a handle for a stream.
-They do have the concept of a traditional Numpy dtype to specify the kinds of elements they return, but they do not need to implement any slicing, broadcasting, or shape-related functionality.
+They do have the concept of a traditional NumPy dtype to specify the kinds of elements they return, but they do not need to implement any slicing, broadcasting, or shape-related functionality.